PCdLf/wearables/README.md

 # e4tools
-Functions for reading e4 data, and create several parameters for analysis
+Functions for analyzing empatica e4 data, pre-process the signals, detect artifacts and create several features for analysis.